KewlLab/.github/profile/README.md

 <h2>Welcome to KewlLab</h2>

-KewlLab is an organisation repository to publish code created by Velivian Fesothe.
+KewlLab is a @Furtainment (FurShows-owned) internal lab specialising in 3D-printed entertainment projects created by Velivian Fesothe.

 More info: <a href="https://kewllab.com">kewllab.com</a>